 Lights.
 Camera.
 Action!
 It's not surprising that almost as soon as motion picture technology became popular, America's majestic national parks featured in cinematic productions.
-Both professional and amateur photographers experimented with the new motion picture cameras leading to new markets and products.
+Both professional and amateur photographers experimented with motion picture cameras.
 The value of this new medium for publicity and public education was quickly recognized by Stephen T. Mather, the first director of the National Park Service (NPS).
+In fact, around 1924, Mather purchased his own Bell and Howell 16mm Cine camera and Film Cine projector.
+The camera belongs to the Mather Homestead Museum and Education Center, but the projector is part of the NPS History Collection.

 The NPS History Collection includes many 16mm films from early efforts to publicize the parks as well as those created as the film industry and NPS filmmaking matured.
 Recent projects have digitized some of them.
 More will be added below as they become available.
 In the meantime, grab your popcorn and step back in time!